Toyota Sienta: Singapore

 The Sienta is available both from Borneo Motors (Toyota's authorised dealer in Singapore) and parallel import distributors since 2016.
 V and G variants are available from Borneo Motors, with similar specifications as with the Indonesian model, and are available with the 1.5L 2NR-FE Dual VVT-i engine; hybrid models are only available from parallel importers.

 Taiwan

 The Sienta was introduced in Taiwan in October 2016 as the replacement of the Wish in the market.
-It is available with the 1.5-liter 2NR-FE engine and the 1.8-liter 2ZR-FAE engine with VSC, hill-start assists, and 2 airbags as standard features.
+It is available with the 1.5-litre 2NR-FE engine and the 1.8-litre 2ZR-FAE engine with VSC, hill-start assists, and 2 airbags as standard features.
 It is manufactured in Guanyin, Taiwan, and it is produced and sold as a left-hand drive vehicle.
 The top-of-the-line adds dual beam LED headlamps, LED tail lamps, 6 airbags, a head-up unit, dual powered sliding rear doors, colour-screen trip meter, reversing camera, leather-wrapped steering wheel, and transmission knob, and a double layer of front windshield as the top of the standard features.

 The crossover-styled variant of the Sienta, called Sienta Crossover, was announced in Taiwan on 7 December 2020.
 It is only available with the 1.8-litre 2ZR-FAE engine.